cerea-daml/co2-images-seg/README.md

 ##  Authors and acknowledgment

-This project has been funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement N$^{\circ}$ 958927 (Prototype system for a Copernicus CO2 service)
+This project has been funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement 958927 (Prototype system for a Copernicus CO2 service)
 CEREA is a member of Institut Pierre Simon Laplace (IPSL).

 ##  Support